I’m Ryan, a world traveling adventurer who enjoys road trips, mountains, mother nature, and new places.

-I spent five years working on the the Hill covering a myriad of different policy issues for a senior member of Congress.
+I spent five years working on the the Hill covering a myriad of different policy issues for a senior member of Congress, but my favorite was working on environmental policy.

-When my boss decided to retire instead of run for reelection, I figured this would be as good a time as any to take a ‘mini-retirement’ and spend some time on the road climbing, backpacking, and exploring America’s most spectacular nature areas.
+But when my boss decided to retire instead of run for reelection, I figured I wasn’t getting any younger and that this would be as good a time as any to take a ‘mini-retirement’ to spend some time on the road climbing, backpacking, and exploring America’s most spectacular nature areas.

-I set out in January of 2013 on what I jokingly dubbed my Epic Dirtbag Adventure, and spent the better part of a year living out of my truck and on the road.
+I set out in January of 2013 on what I jokingly dubbed my Epic Dirtbag Adventure, and spent the better part of a year living out of my truck and road tripping around the American West.

 Multiple people warned me when I set out down this path that I wouldn’t want to go back to the traditionally working world.
 They were right.

-I spent a few months traveling around the country before being pulled in by the draw of Medellin, Colombia, where I put down some roots for the better part of the year.
+2014 – I decided to travel to Colombia to explore a new continent and culture, learn Spanish, and pursue other adventures.
+I flew into Cartagena and spent a few months traveling around the country before being pulled in by the draw of Medellin, Colombia, where I put down some roots for the better part of the year.

 Travel and adventure, to me, is more than just 2-3 weeks per year of vacation time or long weekends.
 It’s a way of life.

-Thus was born my #1 bestselling budget travel book, Big Travel, Small Budget: How to Travel More, Spend Less, and See the World, now available on Amazon.com.
+Thus was born my #1 bestselling budget travel book, Big Travel, Small Budget: How to Travel More, Spend Less, and See the World, available on Amazon.com in Paperback or Kindle.

 What is Desk to Dirtbag?